AUTHORS OF THE REPORT

 - House arrest

-- Search authorised by court decision
+- Search with a court decree

 - Selective application of repressive laws

 - Short-term detention

 - Shutting down a media outlet / blocking an Internet site

 - Unauthorised travel ban (inside country, region or town)

 ANNEX 2: OPEN SOURCES USED FOR THE REPORT (BELARUS)